Nianyi-GSND-Projects/GSND-5130-GP1/Thesis/Thesis.typ

 	However, if players had stored wealth in older worlds, these world resets made it harder to access that new content---often leading to starting over.
 	In this way, _Minecraft_'s ever-evolving nature, through its weekly updates and its modding community, encouraged both player engagement and regular bouts of world resetting.

-	Taken together, the authors identify burnout, self-imposed goals and the prospect of new stuff as the main drivers of the cycle of engagement and disengagement.
-The authors also conclude that despite _Minecraft_'s "behemoth of a sandbox" that offers freedom and replayability, facilitating long-term engagement with the game will be an ongoing challenge.
+	Taken together, we've identifed burnout, self-imposed goals and the prospect of new content as the main drivers of the cycle of engagement and disengagement.
+We also conclude that despite _Minecraft_'s "behemoth of a sandbox" that offers freedom and replayability, facilitating long-term engagement with the game will be an ongoing challenge.
-	I hope that greater recognition of the micro-dynamics presented by the survey will open up prospects for designing more enduring engagement in games that rely on activities created by players, such as open-world titles that offer freedom in exchange for players creating their own content.
+	We hope that greater recognition of the micro-dynamics presented by the survey will open up prospects for designing more enduring engagement in games that rely on activities created by players, such as open-world titles that offer freedom in exchange for players creating their own content.
 	Possible enhancements include more targeted progression systems or other types of gameplay-based rewards.

 ]